OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 ## Exercise 5: Changing content of tagged Content Controls!
-*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork Add-in you created on in the previous steps.
-You will extend the Add-in's capabilities by adding JavaScript code to replace content in tagged content controls.
+*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork add-in you created on in the previous steps.
+You will extend the add-in's capabilities by adding JavaScript code to replace content in tagged content controls.
 Content controls are a key building block in Word development and enables developers to insert 'placeholders' in the document that can be later identified and replaced with different content.
 This excercise is cummulative and assumes you completed  Excercises 2 and 4.*

 1. A common scenario in Word development is reusing documents to create new ones.
 A "Statement of Work" (SOW) is a very good example of this.
 By replacing a few fields an existing SOW may be a completely new SOW instance.
 To illustrate that point, now that we created a template in the previous excercise, we will now change all content controls tagged as 'customer' with 'Fabrikam'.
 Note that this can very well come from data stored in an external system, like a CRM, ERP, etc. The idea is to generate a new instance of a document with a new customer.